nooxx/bash-profile/README.md

 # Bash default profile
-Nice colours, command auto completion and some useful git shortcuts from your unix terminal.
+Nice colours, command auto completion and some useful git shortcuts for your unix terminal.

 ## Installation on MacOS
 Clone repository: